 8. Relief fever

-Because of the ability to cool the body down, sorrel is use to reduce the effect fever.
+Because of the ability to cool the body down, sorrel can also reduce the effect of fever.

 9. Reduce menstrual cramps